BhuvaneshkumarBK/Hadoop-Spark_Projects/README.md

  Youtube Trending:
    every ten days.. find top 3 rank of trending category...channel that has most frequent(per month) trending count for 12 month on tht top 3

+ Kafka#4
+   Created Producer to fetch data using Twitter api and send as avro serialized Java object which is created using Pojo.
+   Created consumer to consumer data from the topic, deserilized using custom avro serdes then filtered the data by language ('en'), grouped by hashtags  in every conversation(tweet) and counted.
+This group by data windowed by 30 min, advanced by 1 min and grace for 3 min so that lastest ( last 30 min) trending hashtags for every 1min can be found.
+Then it sent to another kafka topic, again it's processed to find top 10 trending hashtags using spark streaming api.